The Virtue of Fasting During Muharram

 “Because,” they replied, “we already understand Tawhīd.”

-The Shaykh told them that he would consider the matter.
-A few days later, the students came to his lesson and saw that something was bothering him.
+The Shaykh told them he would consider the matter.
+A few days later, the students came to his lesson and saw something was bothering him.

 “Some disturbing news has reached me,” he said.